Glass Collecting

 Shapes, by Ann Kerr.
 I discovered Fostoria and learned

-colors!
+more about Coin glass and the variety of colors it was produced.
 Oh, look out!
 The collecting bug hit......

 and HIT HARD!
 I was hooked!